The Canopy Tower Lodge sits in splendid tropical forest. Photo: Canopy Tower

 Day 12: The tour concludes this morning in Panama City.

-**Single room supplement: Please note that the standard room at Canopy Tower is a shared double-occupancy room which has an ensuite bathroom.
+**Single room supplement: Please note that the standard room at Canopy Tower is a shared double-occupancy room that has an ensuite bathroom.
 This is what the above cost is based on.
-Single occupancy of those double rooms carries a single room supplement of £480.
+Single occupancy of those double rooms carries a single room supplement of £490.

 Note however that Canopy Tower also has some smaller, single-occupancy-only rooms which have shared bathroom facilities.
 Clients who request a single room on their booking form will be given one of these, and we will deduct £240 from the basic tour price listed above.